mjs/imapclient/README.rst

 purposes.
 Any problems found will be fixed quickly once reported.

-The project's home page is http://imapclient.freshfoo.com/ (this currently redirects to the IMAPClient Bitbucket site).
-Details about upcoming versions and planned features/fixes can be found in the issue tracker on Bitbucket.
+The project's home page is http://imapclient.freshfoo.com/ (this currently redirects to the IMAPClient Github site).
+Details about upcoming versions and planned features/fixes can be found in the issue tracker on Github.
 The maintainer also blogs about IMAPClient news.
 Those articles can be found `here
 <http://freshfoo.com/tags/imapclient>`_.